Boulton's Birds - Part Sixteen

 The three variants of NEW CHINESE BIRD & CLOUD were introduced in 1929.
 We can only guess how long they remained available.
 They may have been offered for only two or three years; certainly they would have been discontinued by the latter part of the 1930s.
 As new patterns were introduced, older ones were dropped unless they were particularly popular with retailers, who tended to prefer offering customers something new each season.
 Hence the constant stream of new patterns from the Carlton Works.

-I firmly believe that NEW CHINESE BIRD & CLOUD was Enoch Boulton's last bird pattern for Carlton Ware; he was soon to leave to work for Fielding's, makers of Crown Devon, doing so either in late 1929 or early 1930.
+NEW CHINESE BIRD & CLOUD was Enoch Boulton's penultimate bird pattern for Carlton Ware; he was soon to leave to work for Fielding's, makers of Crown Devon, doing so either in late 1929 or early 1930.

 © Harvey Pettit 2026